talkingseed/django_channels/README.md

 - Access to/sharing with Docker volumes

 ## Technical debt:
+- clean auto-generated React folders
+- npm i for Docker
 - SSL certificates for unicorn in git folder
 - Not clear on mobile keys and authentication
 - figure out which shell should run nginx and redis
 - .env and .env_docker, .onload and .onload_docker -- have to be maintained in parallel, which is error prone
 - process manager for uvicorn in case it decides to drop out once in a while
+- CORS_ORIGIN_ALLOW_ALL = True in settings might not be the best, disable on deploy
+- API dj_rest_auth and allauth looks like overkill in general.
+Also probobly should be separated into the app, not in "chat".
+And Admin probably too, so it would be easier to completely disable/enable it.
+- If JWT authentication, the way to recall the token like on logout/pass change needed (blacklisting?)